Dr Laura Stewart

 - Forthcoming books

-- Innovative new study of the civil war era in Scotland, focussing on state formation, popular political participation, and the making of ‘publics’.
-Oxford University Press.
-Expected publication date: 2015.
+- Innovative new study of the civil war era in Scotland, focussing on state formation, popular political participation, the use of history, and the making of political and religious identities.

 - Union, Revolution and War: Scotland, 1625 – 1750.
 The New History of Scotland.
 Volume 5.